 Unlike World War II, the Russo-Japanese War (1904-1905) is seen as Japan’s “good war” through a sort of David (Japan) vs Goliath (Russia) lens.
 Most of the world expected Russia to win and was genuinely surprised when Japan won victory after victory, culminating with the sinking of the Russian fleet at Tsushima.
 Although there were imperialistic motives (the war led to Korea’s eventual annexation by Japan), the Russo-Japanese War was and still is a source of pride for Japan.
 There was a real possibility that Japan could have lost and become colonized herself, but instead it became the first Asian nation to defeat a Western power in modern history.

 Port Arthur mainly focuses on two characters, Lieutenant Takeshi Koga (Teruhiko Aoi) and General Maresuke Nogi (Tatsuya Nakadai), the former being fictional, the latter a historical figure.
 Lieutenant Koga starts off an idealistic Christian who has no ill-will toward Russia.
 Before he leaves his civilian job as a schoolteacher, he writes “Beautiful Country Japan, Beautiful Country Russia” on the blackboard, forbidding the children to remove it until the war is over.
-General Nogi is, of course, commander of the Third Japanese Army, the unit assigned to captured Port Arthur from the Russians.
+General Nogi is, of course, commander of the Third Japanese Army, the unit assigned to capture Port Arthur from the Russians.

 Port Arthur was especially important since it was a warm water port, meaning it didn’t freeze over in the winter, making it desirable for both sides.
 As such, the Russians fortified it heavily and made the Japanese pay for every inch of territory with flesh and blood.
 Good-natured at first, Lieutenant Koga’s Christian faith dissipates as he leads his platoon through charge after charge into the teeth of enemy fire.
 By the end, he is a cynical, hardened killer, unrecognizable from the Christian schoolteacher.